owulveryck/blog/content/post/cucumber.md

 [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) is a DSL that _lets you describe software's behaviour without dealing how that behaviour is implemented_

 The behaviour is a scenario detailed as a set of _features_.
-A feature is a human readable english (or another human language among 37 implemented languages) text file with a bunch of key words in it (eg: __Given__, __And__, __When__, __Then__,...).
+A feature is a human readable English (or another human language among 37 implemented languages) text file with a bunch of key words in it (eg: __Given__, __And__, __When__, __Then__,...).
 Those words do not only help the writer of the feature to organize its idea, but they are used by the Gherkin processor to localize the test of the feature in the code.
 Of course, there is no magic in it: the test must have been implemented manually.